stacks-network/stacks-core/sip/sip-001-burn-election.md

 leader may need to wait for 10 epochs before it can begin committing to a chain tip.
 The exact number will be protocol-defined.

-The key transaction has a short lifetime in the protocol.
-It must be consumed by a subsequent commitment transaction within a small number of epochs before it expires.
-Once a key transaction is spent or expires, the public proving key _cannot be used again_.
+The key transaction can be used at any time to commit to a chain tip, once confirmed.
+This is because the selection of the next block cannot be determined in advance.
+However, a key can only be used once.

 ### Step 2: Burn & Commit